hperrin/svelte-material-ui/README.md

 # MDC 10 Update!

-I've started working on migrating SMUI to use the latest upstream version of [Material Components Web (MDC)](https://github.com/material-components/material-components-web), version 10.
+I've started working on migrating SMUI to use the latest upstream version of [Material Design Components for Web (MDC)](https://github.com/material-components/material-components-web), version 10.
 I'll be doing a lot more than upgrading the version, though!
 I'm rewriting SMUI to use the ["Advanced Approach"](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-advanced-approach-using-foundations-and-adapters) of integrating with the library, which should make updating to later upstream versions much easier.
 No longer will I have to wrangle Svelte to stop undoing the updates that MDC makes to the DOM, because _Svelte_ will be in charge of updating the DOM.

 Update Progress Checklist: